veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/select.md

-{
-"name" : "select",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "Is a form control for selecting a value from a set of options", "platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 The select component is used along with one or more option elements, creates a drop-down list of options for a web form.
 The select element creates the list and each option element is displayed as an available option in the list.